Frequently Asked Questions about Mobility in the EU

 Are there travel restrictions on non-EU family members of EU citizens?

-Non-EU family members of EU citizens who are travelling with or to join EU family members should be permitted to travel simply on production of a valid residence card in lieu of a visa according to Article 5 of Directive 2004/38.
+Non-EU family members of EU citizens who are travelling with or to join EU family members should be permitted to travel simply on production of their passports and a valid residence card in lieu of a visa according to Article 5 of Directive 2004/38.
 However, many Member States continue to insist on production of a visa for non-EU family members.
 This is currently being investigated by the European Commission.

-Where required, the visa should be granted without delay or charge or formality by the Embassy of the country of destination provided the non-EU citizen is travelling with or to join the EEA family member.
+Where required, visa should be granted without delay or charge or formality by the Embassy of the country of destination provided the non-EU citizen is travelling with or to join the EEA family member.

 I am a French citizen married to a Thai national.
 We are living in Ireland.
 We plan to travel to Poland for our holidays in September.
 Can you confirm what travel documentation we require in order to travel to Poland?
 If we were to travel to other countries in the EU, would the documentation required be the same?

 As a French citizen, you can travel to Poland and to any other country of the EU simply on production of a valid passport or identity card, if requested.
-In the case of your spouse, Directive 2004/38 provides that he is entitled to travel with you to Poland simply on production of his Irish residence card without having to obtain a visa.
+In the case of your spouse, Directive 2004/38 provides that he is entitled to travel with you to Poland simply on production of his passport and Irish residence card without having to obtain a visa.

-However, many Member States continue to insist on production of a valid visa rather than accept the residence card as provided under Directive 2004/38.
+However, many Member States continue to insist on production of a valid visa rather than accept the residence card as provided under Directive 2004/38/EC.
 This is currently being investigated by the European Commission.
 Pending the outcome of the investigation, if a country insists on production of a visa by a non-EU family member travelling with or to join an EU family member, the visa should be granted without delay or charge or formality.